geraintluff/jsfx-pad-synth/ui-lib.md

 ### `control_selector(value, text, up_value, down_value)`

-Displays a control with up/down buttons and a text area.
+Displays a control with up/down buttons and a text area, to choose between a fixed number of options.
 Returns the new value.

 ```
 // Displays a control that changes between foo/bar/baz